eth-cscs/DLA-Future-Fortran/docs/snippets/note-pika.md

-@note
-The pika runtime is resumed when this function is called and suspended when the call terminates.
+_The `pika` runtime is resumed when this function is called and suspended when the call terminates._
-@endnote